Tormato: Recording

 The album features the band playing new instruments that were not used on previous Yes albums.
-By the time of recording, Wakeman had changed his keyboard rig to incorporate the Polymoog, a polyphonic analog synthesiser which he said was used mainly for "soloing and filling", and the Birotron, a tape relay keyboard which he had co-funded during its development and manufacturing four years earlier.
+By the time of recording, Wakeman had changed his keyboard rig to incorporate the Polymoog, a polyphonic analog synthesiser which he said was used mainly for "soloing and filling", and the Birotron, a tape replay keyboard which he had co-funded during its development and manufacturing four years earlier.
 Wakeman reduced the number of keyboards he typically used so the tracks could relate to each other, thus creating an album that "flowed a bit more".
 In one incident, the band laid a prank on Wakeman while he was on a break by replacing the Birotron cartridges with a tape of Seals and Crofts.
 Howe said: "When he pressed the keys he went, 'What the hell is this?'" and "got quite cross", to the point that he walked out of the studio afterwards.

-Looking back on the album a year after its release, Wakeman admitted he got it "60 percent right and 40 percent wrong", and wished he played things differently.
+In 1979, Wakeman looked back on the album and said he got it "60 percent right and 40 percent wrong", and wished he had played things differently.
 One of Howe's criticisms of Tormato was that the Polymoog and Birotron did not complement his guitar sound and noted they often "cancel each other out".
 Squire felt as if Wakeman and Howe tried to play more notes than the other in a single bar, which was caused after Anderson would put down basic chords on an acoustic guitar and then take it out of the mix, leaving gaps in the music.
-Howe picked out "Madrigal", "Release, Release", and "On the Silent Wings of Freedom" as the tracks he liked best.

-In 2013, engineer and producer Brian Kehew, who has worked on the remastering of other Yes albums, explained that the album sounds "thin, flat and terrible much like my own mixes."
+In 2013, engineer and producer Brian Kehew, who has worked on the remastering of other Yes albums, explained that the album sounds "thin, flat and terrible".
 He said that Offord usually incorporated Dolby A, a type of Dolby noise-reduction system, in his production work, but upon examination of the original tapes Kehew could not locate any sign that Dolby A was used.
-After applying Dolby A to the tapes, Kehew said "everything – except from the overdubs – sounded amazing".
+After applying Dolby A to the tapes, Kehew said "everything – except for some of the later overdubs – sounded amazing".
 Kehew then realised that the engineers who replaced Offord may not have known that the Dolby reduction had in fact been used.

+Howe picked out "Madrigal", "Release, Release", and "On the Silent Wings of Freedom" as the tracks he liked best.
 Howe has been quoted as saying that none of the band can possibly remember how to play most of the songs on the album.
 He confirmed this in his 2021 memoir, All My Yesterdays, noting that Yes has not performed much from Tormato since the ensuing tour, and even then some songs from the album proved unworkable. "'On the Silent Wings of Freedom' was actually often tried at tour rehearsals but it would just fall apart.
 'Future Times/Rejoice' was similarly unsuccessful" he recalls.
 Howe attributes this failure to the songs bringing back memories of the emotions their recording aroused.
 "The improvised sections didn't jell and the songs somehow didn't sit comfortably enough."